 All meal plans are divided into Meals, Points, and guest passes.
-Your UD i-card will be programmed with your meal plan – just swipe it at the register and go!
+Your University ID card will be programmed with your meal plan – just swipe it at the register and go!

 Meals - Can be spent during the designated meal hours in any of the residential dining locations.
 The dining halls provide a buffet-style dining experience with a great social atmosphere.
 (No dining halls will be open during Winter Session.)